shadabshaukat/DELTA/README.md

 - Amazon RDS Aurora Postgrea

+# Requirements

+    Python 3
+    cx_Oracle
+    psycopg2
+    pymysql

 # Installation

-To install the required packages for DELTA, run the following commands:
+You can install the packages individually or all together using the requirements.txt file

 $ git clone https://github.com/shadabshaukat/DELTA.git